-Once the renovation is done, it will also require an inspection on end.
-It must ensure that either your renovations meet the requirements of the zone and building codes or not.
+Once the renovation is done, it will also require an inspection.
+It must ensure that either your renovations meet the requirements of the zone or building codes or not.

-Total cost: The cost of a permit depends on the complexity of your project and the rules of the municipality.
-The expected price for the renovation of the garage is 1000$ to 1500$, or even it may be more for a variance.
+Total cost: The cost of a permit depends on your project’s complexity and the municipality’s rules.
+The expected price for the garage renovation is 1000$ to 1500$, or even it may be more for a variance.

 How Can I Get a Permit?

 You can apply for the permit through your local municipal government office.
-Some permits are issued immediately meanwhile, a few are issued after one or multiple inspections of the renovation process, depending upon the complexity of renovation.
+Some licenses are issued immediately.
+Meanwhile, a few are issued after one or multiple inspections of the renovation process, depending upon the complexity of the renovation.
 For complex renovations, a permit is issued after the final inspection that is done after the completion of the project.

 What If I Built A Garage Without A Permit?